jeyabalajis/aws-certified-sa-pro-notes/docs/databases/dynamodb.md

 - Amazon DynamoDB auto scaling uses the AWS Application Auto Scaling service to dynamically adjust provisioned throughput capacity on your behalf, in response to actual traffic patterns.
 This enables a table or a global secondary index to increase its provisioned read and write capacity to handle sudden increases in traffic, without throttling.
 - When the workload decreases, Application Auto Scaling decreases the throughput so that you don't pay for unused provisioned capacity.

+## Adaptive Capacity

+> Adaptive capacity is enabled automatically for every DynamoDB table, at no additional cost. **You don't need to explicitly enable or disable it.**

+## DAX

+DAX is a caching solution for DynamoDB that can be placed in front of the database.
+This will provide much improved read performance _without any application changes_.